 When defendants try to tamper with ankle monitors, these devices send a signal to the law enforcement agencies monitoring them that may eventually lead to an arrest.
 In Florida, those who are ordered to wear ankle monitors are offenders sentenced to community control.

 A judge may order a criminal offender to wear a monitoring device in addition to or in place of a harsher sentence.
-Some common crimes that result in being ordered to wear a GPS ankle monitor include:
+Some common crimes that result in being ordered to wear a GPS ankle monitor in Florida include:

 When You’re Accused or Convicted of DUI